energywebfoundation/poa-faucet/README.md

   "Captcha": {
     "secret": "reCaptcha plugin secret"
   },
-  "Ethereum": {
+  "explorerTxUrl": "URL of the blockchain explorer to use for looking up the tx hash, e.g. http://explorer.energyweb.org/tx", "Ethereum": {
     "etherToTransfer": "The number of milliEther to be sent from the faucet.
-For example, 500", "gasLimit": "Transaction gas limit, for example, 21000", "prod": {
+For example, 500", "gasLimit": "Transaction gas limit, for example, 21000", "gasPrice": "Gas price, e.g. 10",
+    "prod": {
       "rpc": "JSON RPC endpoint.
 For example, https://core.poa.network", "account": "The address from which the funds will be drained",